 Instrumental methods measure the extinction coefficient from which the MOR may be calculated.
 The visibility may then be calculated from knowledge of the contrast and illuminance thresholds, or by assigning agreed values to them.
 It has been pointed out by Sheppard (1983) that:

-[s]trict adherence to the definition (of MOR) would require mounting a transmitter and receiver of appropriate spectral characteristics on two platforms which could be separated, for example along a railroad, until the transmittance was 5 per cent.
+strict adherence to the definition (of MOR) would require mounting a transmitter and receiver of appropriate spectral characteristics on two platforms which could be separated, for example along a railroad, until the transmittance was 5 per cent.
 Any other approach gives only an estimate of MOR.

 However, fixed instruments are used on the assumption that the extinction coefficient is independent of distance.
 Some instruments measure attenuation directly and others measure the scattering of light to derive the extinction coefficient.
 These are described in section 9.3.
 The brief analysis of the physics of visibility in this chapter may be useful for understanding the relations between the various measures of the extinction coefficient, and for considering the instruments used to measure it.